entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis wudingensis* is ?.

 > - The coding of *Songmingolepis conspicilatus* is 0.
-> - The coding of *Chahuaqingolepis* is 0.
+> - The coding of *Chahuaqingolepis magniporus* is 0.

 14. Preorbital depression: extending laterally onto lateral plates (0); restricted to premedian plate (1).
 > Zhu (1996), Character 46; Jia *et al.* (2010), Character 7; Pan *et al.* (2018), Character 46; Wang and Zhu (2018), Character 14; Liu *et al*.
 (2023), Character 14; Plax and Lukševičs (2023), Character 14; Luo *et al*.
 (2025), Character 14.

-> - This Character is scored contingently on the state of the previous Character.
+> - This character is scored contingently on the state of the previous Character.
 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 1.
 > - The coding of *Luquanolepis-like* is ?.